hn275/uvic-api/README.md

 ## banner.uvic.ca

 - Before any fetching can be performed, the term has to be set.
-This is done by calling the `NewAPI`
+This is done by calling the `NewAPI`.

   ```go
   u, err := uvicapi.NewAPI("202301") // winter term 2023